How Much Water To Drink A Day For Older Adults

 How much water is enough to stay hydrated is based on a variety of factors including:

-Activity levels: Those who are more physically active will need to drink more water than those who are sedentary.
+- Activity levels: Those who are more physically active will need to drink more water than those who are sedentary.

-Weather and/or season: Fluid needs will change with the seasons and depending on the weather.
+- Weather and/or season: Fluid needs will change with the seasons and depending on the weather.
 For example, someone will need to increase their fluids on a hot day in the summer because they will lose water through sweat.

 Water Intake Formula

-One formula to help someone know how much water they need is to drink half an ounce of water per every pound of body weight.
+One formula to help someone know how much fluid or water they need is to drink half an ounce of water per every pound of body weight.
 For example, someone who weighs 160 pounds would need to drink 80 ounces of water daily.

 Signs Of Proper Hydration